JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 ```
 </div>

-Kotlin/Native classes have `KotlinBase` base class in Objective-C, the class extends
+Kotlin classes have `KotlinBase` base class in Objective-C, the class extends
 the `NSObject` class there.
 We also have wrappers for collections and exceptions.
-Most of collection types are mapped to similar collection typed from the other side:
+Most of the collection types are mapped to similar collection typed from the other side:

 |Kotlin|Swift|Objective-C|
 -------|-----|-----------|